RecordEvolution/IMCtermite/README.md

 bytes between the following comma and the block-terminating semicolon.
 The further structure of a block is not defined and may feature different numbers of additional parameters.
-The format allows for any number of carriage returns (`CR = 0x0d`) and line feeds (`LF = 0x 0a`) between keys, i.e. the block terminating semicolon and the vertical bar (pipe) of the next key.
-The following _critical markers_ are defined
+The format allows for any number of carriage returns (`CR = 0x0d`) and line feeds (`LF = 0x 0a`) between keys, i.e. the block-terminating semicolon and the vertical bar (pipe) of the next key.
+The following _critical markers_ are defined:

 | marker | description                                                                                         |